 Tire blowouts and brake wear render a tractor-trailer extremely dangerous to the driver and to the public.
 The trucking corporation has a duty to conduct regular inspections of its fleet and to repair unsafe conditions.

 Call Bill Berenson at 817-885-8000 to schedule a free consultation with a Fort Worth trucking accident attorney.
-Berenson Injury Law takes your claim on contingency, so you do not owe attorneys’ fees until we recover damages in your case.
+Berenson Injury Law takes your claim on contingency, so you do not owe attorneys’ fees or expenses until we recover damages in your case.